 How much does IVF in Malaysia cost?

-Does this low cost of IVF In Malaysia trigger any concerns over the quality of treatment?
-You can put those concerns to rest because the lower costs are attributed to the low cost of living in the country and the relatively cheaper medications.
+If this low cost of IVF In Malaysia triggers any concerns over the quality of treatment, you can put those concerns to rest because the lower costs are attributed to the low cost of living in the country and the relatively cheaper medications.

 The Malaysian medical system is possibly Asia’s best kept secret.
 Healthcare is affordable, the hospitals are excellent, and language is not a problem—most people speak multiple languages and English is widely spoken.